DeclarativeHub/Bond/README.md

 Bond was created with two goals in mind: simple to use and simple to understand.
 One might argue whether the former implies the latter, but Bond will save you some thinking because both are true in this case.
 Its foundation are two simple classes - everything else are extensions and syntactic sugars.

-**Note: If you're migrating from Bond v3.x, check out [migration](#migration-3-4) section.
+**Note: If you're migrating from Bond v3.x, check out the [migrating from v3 to v4](#migration-3-4) section.
 You should also re-read this document because some things have changed.**

 ## What can it do?